Arturo Tolentino: Early career

 Arturo Modesto Tolentino was born in Manila.
 At UP Manila, he obtained an Associate in Arts as well as the Bachelor of Philosophy.
 He won a gold medal award as valedictorian at UP in 1938, and was valedictorian of the UP College of Law (1934).
 He later continued his studies and received the degrees of Master of Law and Doctor of Civil Law from the University of Santo Tomas.
 He was also a short story writer for the Philippines Free Press, and was a wrestler and bodybuilder.

 As a debater and orator, he won seven gold medals (including the Quezon Medal) and two silver cups.
 He won the title of "Inter-Collegiate Oratorical Champion of the Philippines" in 1934.
 He successfully debated with American students from the University of Oregon in 1933 and from the University of Washington in 1934.
-In 1934, Tolentino also was the consort to the Miss Manila winner at the Manila Carnival.
+In 1934, Tolentino was also the consort to the Miss Manila winner at the Manila Carnival.
 In UP, he was editor-in-chief of the Philippine Collegian and a fellow of the Upsilon Sigma Phi fraternity.
 Tolentino began practicing law after passing the bar in 1934.